asagi4/comfyui-prompt-control/README.md

 # Known issues

-- ComfyUI's caching mechanism has an issue that makes it unnecessarily invalidate caches for certain inputs; you'll still get some benefit from the lazy nodes, but changing inputs that shouldn't affect downstream nodes (especially if using filtering) will still cause them to be recomputed because ComfyUI doesn't realize the inputs haven't changed.

 - Cutoff does not work with models that use non-CLIP text encoders, like Flux.
 This might be fixable, but it's uncertain if cutoff even makes sense for those models.